 Raw, unfiltered soul rather than synthesizers usually tend to win me over but Passion Pit always manages to hit me right in the money spot.
 Similar to “Sleepyhead” (and many of their other jams), the background beats of their new single “Take a Walk” are what really garner my support and tapping toes.
 It clears your mind…just like a good walk.

-Though I’d stick with the nineties vein of my last post (even though this song specifically is from the Out of the Vein album released in 2003)and share a gem from a band I can never get enough of.
-I actually own all of their albums and songs, which is not very common in my massive library.
+Thought I’d stick with the nineties vein of my last post (even though this song specifically is from the Out of the Vein album released in 2003)and share a gem from a band I can never get enough of.
+I actually own all of their albums and songs, which is not very common in my massive library of one-offs.
 Yes, I even have their rendition of “Scooby Dooby Doo”.
 And if anyone can organize it so that Stephan Jenkins and I would be locked in a boudoir for an hour or two with nothing but our thoughts and clothes/no clothes, I would be forever in your debt.

 Jenkins’ voice is chock-full of passion, angst, and competing indifference.
 It’s swoon-inducing.
 Check out “Bonfire” from their most recent 2009 album, Ursa Major, for an idea of why I fought my way to the front of their Freakfest concert in Madison during my senior of college.
 Can’t stop, won’t stop.